AIRTucha/amonad/README.md

 ## API

-The API contains an up to a certain degree shared API and ones specific for *Maybe* and *Result*.
+The interfaces contains an up to a certain degree shared API as well as specific ones for *Maybe* and *Result*.

 ### Commune